OpenMobileAlliance/oma_github_pages/content/testfests.md

 ## Previous TestFest

 Over the years, OMA has organized several LwM2M TestFest and Workshop Events.
-A full list of Events can be seen <a href="(https://guidelines.openmobilealliance.org/testfests)" target="_blank">here</a>
+A full list of Events can be seen <a href="https://guidelines.openmobilealliance.org/testfests" target="_blank">TestFest Events</a>

 ## TestFest Frequent Asked Questions